fyqphd/-Data_Engineer_Tech_Challenge_Solutions/Section_Five_Machine_Learning/README.md

 ![result image](./settings.png)

-### Model Results
+### Model Result

 The model shows log loss is 1.24.

 ![result image](./log_loss.png)

-Feature importance: it seems that class feature plays an important role in the model.
+Feature importance: it seems that the class feature plays an important role in the model.

 ![result image](./feature_importants.png)

-### Results
+### Result

 For the following feature, the buying price has high probability to be **LOW** as the highest probability is the predicted result for the given data point.

 ![result image](./result.png)